Forget pink, and forget blue. Instead, let’s take a closer look at neutral nursery styling.

 The advantage of the white colour scheme

-- amazing backdrop for colourful toys, decoration, rugs and wall posters
+- Amazing backdrop for colourful toys, decoration, rugs and wall posters

 The disadvantage of the white colour scheme